jackjliew/ai-openscale/tutorial-adv-cars.md

 The PostgreSQL database and {{site.data.keyword.pm_full}} instance must be deployed in the same {{site.data.keyword.cloud_notm}} account.
 {: important}

-If you have already provisioned the necessary services for example if you have completed the other tutorial, proceed to [Set up a Watson Studio project](#tadv-setup-ws) below.
+If you have already provisioned the necessary services for example if you have completed the other tutorial, proceed to [Set up a Watson Studio project](#tadv-setup-ws).

 ## Introduction
 {: #tadv-intro}